timnlupo/Arduino-Mouse-Communication/README.md

 7. Profit

 #Understanding output
--The "x" variable is the velocity in coordinate x per clock tick, negative x implies negative x coordinate -The "y" variable is the velocity in coordinate y per clock tick, negative y implies negative y coordinate -The "stat" is click information (00 is no click, 01 is left click, 02 is right click, and 03 is middle click)
+1. The "x" variable is the velocity in coordinate x per clock tick, negative x implies negative x coordinate
+2. The "y" variable is the velocity in coordinate y per clock tick, negative y implies negative y coordinate
+3. The "stat" is click information (00 is no click, 01 is left click, 02 is right click, and 03 is middle click)

 # License
 Copyright (c) 2016 Tim Lupo